 Most consumers (48%) agreed that hospitality closures were effective in halting the spread of Covid-19, with 24% disagreeing with the sentiment.

-Hospitality recruitment remains a headwind to future success
+Hospitality recruitment remains a headwind

 Coffee-focused chains expected to lead growth

-World Coffee Portal anticipates that trends towards higher quality coffee at home may challenge the out-of-home market in the medium-term.
+World Coffee Portal anticipates that a trend towards higher quality coffee at home may challenge the out-of-home market in the medium-term.
 Nevertheless, the branded chain market is expected to exceed 1,500 outlets by 2027, with the coffee-focused segment expected to lead growth to more than 620 outlets over the next five years.

 Project Café Benelux 2022 is World Coffee Portal’s annual deep-dive study into the branded coffee shop markets in Belgium, the Netherlands and Luxembourg.